snoyberg/snoyman.com/content/reveal/economic-argument-functional-programming.md

 * Thanks to this great audience
 * Thanks to the LambdaConf team for restructuring the entire conference
+* Thanks to my wife, Miriam, for all the help preparing this talk
 * Looking forward to great interactions throughout the year!

 ---